ITurres/ITurres/README.md

-    '📚 Fond of technical, business, self-help and travel books.', '🚀 I thrive on collaborating, organizing, and working with teams.', "🍀 I'm on my way to realizing my second dream, having accomplished the first.", '⌚ I do a bit of watchmaking.',
+    '📚 Fond of technical, business, self-help and travel books.', '🚀 I thrive on collaborating, organizing, and working with teams.', "🍀 I'm on my way to realizing my second dream, having accomplished the first.", '⌚🪵 I do a bit of watchmaking and Wood work.',
     '🖥 I enjoy designing web applications.',
     '🙇🏻‍♂️ Currently working with Angular + Skote',
     '🌟 Besides web development in general, I specialize in optimizing development workflows,